magento/merchdocs/src/system/catalog-sync.md

-Type | Identifies the product type, such as simple, configurable, downloadable, and so on Last Exported | Date the product was last successfully exported from your catalog Last Modified | Date the product was last modified in your catalog Attribute Set | Specifies the [attribute set]({% link stores/attribute-sets.md %}) for this product SKU | Displays the stock keeping unit for the product Price | Price of the product
+Type | Identifies the product type, such as simple, configurable, downloadable, and so on Last Exported | Date the product was last successfully exported from your catalog Last Modified | Date the product was last modified in your catalog SKU | Displays the stock keeping unit for the product Price | Price of the product
-Quantity | Identifies the on-hand, available stock amount Salable Quantity | Reflects the salable quantity for a stock Visibility | A product's visibility setting as defined in the Magento catalog
+Visibility | A product's visibility setting as defined in the Magento catalog

 ## Resolve catalog sync issues {#resolvesync}